KindlingIcicle/gitradio/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  AmbientGit

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Developers working on big projects.
+Remote and non-remote devs.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Allows you to get updated on projects, without having to change screens.
+Sounds occur in the ambient background.

 ## Problem ##
   > Describe the problem your product solves.

+  Good git habits.
+Keeping everyone in loop without breaking the flow.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Integrate with your workflow instead of disrupting you.
+Uses ambient noise to notify and motivate you.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "Developers love writing code, but they also like to keep track of the status of the project.
+With AmbientGit, you'll get notifications without breaking from your flow.""

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Visit our site.
+Load up a project, and experience the sounds.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  I love AmbietGit.
+It's simple and helps me know how everyone else is working.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Try AmbientGit and enjoy the notifications.